Geology

 Grading Mode: Standard Letter

-This lecture/laboratory study of introductory Earth Science includes physical and historical geology, physical oceanography, and meteorology, planetary science and astronomy.
-The Scientific Method will be employed in relation to Earth Science.
+This course is an introduction to Earth Science for educators.
+Topics include physical geology, historical geology, physical oceanography, and meteorology, planetary science and astronomy.
+The scientific method will be employed in relation to Earth Science.
 The subjects covered are part of the state of California science standards for K-12 classes.
 Emphasis will be placed on how these topics should be addressed by teachers within the California Science Framework.
-A field trip will be required.
+A field trip may be required.
 Graded.
 C-ID: GEOL 121.

 Catalog Program Pages Referencing GEOL G106